Artificial Intelligence

 Put another way, research from financial services company Goldman Sachs says that, on average, a “ChatGPT query needs nearly 10 times as much electricity to process as a Google search.”

-AI already requires thousands of servers plus the cooling equipment that helps them run, all housed in thousands of data centers.
-These data centers require enormous amounts of electricity to meet the demand.
+AI already requires thousands of servers plus the cooling equipment that helps them run, all housed in thousands of data centers that require enormous amounts of electricity to meet the demand.
 To put it in perspective, the U.S. Department of Energy says one data center can require 50 times the electricity of a traditional office building.
 Complexes with multiple buildings can use up to 20 times that amount.

 Dominion Energy has repeatedly warned they may not be able to keep up with the energy demand sparked by AI.
 The utility estimates the AI energy demand in Virginia will likely quadruple by 2035 – roughly the same amount of electricity used to power 8.8 million homes.
 Already, the 50+ data centers Northern Virginia Electric Cooperative serves account for 59 percent of its entire energy demand.
 By mid-2028, the number of data centers is expected to expand to over 110.

 These are all significant issues, but the most important conversations we must have are ones about bias, discrimination, consumer privacy, the social/ethical implications of AI, and the legal regulations that we need to govern all of it.
-It is critical we establish ethical frameworks that ensure AI enhances our global strength and is advantageous for society overall.
+For example, how can we make sure facial recognition technology is never utilized in a racially biased manner?
+And who should be held responsible – and what should the consequences be – when an automated system goes on an antisemitic rant and spreads conspiracy theories about Jewish people like X’s Grok chatbot recently did?

 There are valid reasons for this angst.
 For example, facial recognition technology has become one of law enforcement’s standard investigative tools.
 A 2024 report from the U.S. Government Accountability Office (GAO) revealed seven law enforcement agencies within the Departments of Justice (DOJ) and Homeland Security (DHS) – including the FBI and Secret Service – use facial recognition technology to support criminal investigations.